 Presenter: Dr. Sabine Wilhelm

-Description: This webinar is suitable for all providers who are interested in working with patients suffering from Obsessive Compulsive Disorder (OCD).
+Description: This webinar was suitable for all providers interested in working with patients suffering from Obsessive Compulsive Disorder (OCD).

-It reviews the assessment of OCD as well as evidence-based interventions such as psychoeducation, cognitive strategies, mindfulness, exposure and response prevention.
+It reviewed the assessment of OCD as well as evidence-based interventions such as psychoeducation, cognitive strategies, mindfulness, exposure and response prevention.

-We will focus on the integration of different treatment strategies for the different types of OCD symptoms.
-The impact of common comorbidities, strategies to address treatment non-adherence to maintain treatment gains will also be discussed.
+The webinar focused on the integration of different treatment strategies for the different types of OCD symptoms.
+The impact of common comorbidities, strategies to address treatment non-adherence to maintain treatment gains were also discussed.